Available for new clients

 Keyword density

 There is no target keyword density that improves rankings.
 Writing naturally about a topic produces the keyword frequency that makes sense.
-Manually calculating and adjusting keyword density is a waste of time and produces awkward copy.
 Google is reading for meaning, not counting instances of a phrase.

 Meta descriptions

 Meta descriptions are not a direct ranking factor.
-Google ignores them for ranking purposes.
-They matter for click-through rate because they appear under your title in search results, but Google rewrites them for roughly 70% of searches anyway.
-Write them well enough to be useful if they do appear, but do not spend excessive time perfecting them at the expense of higher-leverage work.
+Google ignores them for ranking purposes and rewrites them for roughly 70% of searches.
+Write them well enough to be useful if they do appear, but do not spend excessive time on them.

 Where most sites are leaving easy wins